Cynomya mortuorum: Pupae

 The pupae of C. mortuorum are generally longer than pupae of Calliphora species, ranging from 8.49 to 9.75 mm.

 Identification

 The genus Cynomya is generally identified by their lack of presutural intra-alar seta.
 Also, this genus has a shining abdomen, and when they are viewed from the posterior, no microtomentum can be seen.
 Within this genus, there are two species that can be commonly confused: Cynomya mortuorum and Cynomya cadaverina.
 However, looking at specific characteristics can help separate these two species.
-First, C. mortuorum has bright yellow to orange gena, or cheeks, and parafacials, whereas C. cadaverina has black or reddish brown gena and parafacials.
+First, C. mortuorum has bright yellow to orange gena, or cheeks, and parafacials, whereas C. cadaverina has black or reddish brown gena and parafacial setae.
 Also, C. mortuorum has only one postacrostichal seta, and C. cadaverina has two.
 Lastly, C. cadaverina is much more common throughout North America.